kobotoolbox/kobo-install/readme.md

 **2. How do you want to configure this installation?**

-- `Quick setup` — accept every default, nothing else is asked. `kobo-docker` is expected next to `kobo-install` (`../kobo-docker`), and a few things are detected automatically (see below).
-The one exception is a development machine that already has Google Cloud credentials — see `NLP` below
+- `Quick setup` — accept every default. `kobo-docker` is expected next to `kobo-install` (`../kobo-docker`), and a few things are detected automatically (see below).
+Only what has no usable default is asked — see below
 - `Custom setup` — a checkbox menu opens so you pick only the sections you care about, then you are asked about those and nothing else

 ### Automatic configuration